KaeptnBalu/Arduino_Spot_Welder_V3/Parts/README.md

 <b>For a complete parts list take a look at the BOM file</b>

 These are the parts you need to buy for building the Spot Welder V3.
-With the Mouser.com Shop Link you can directly ad all parts to your shopping cart.
+With the Mouser.com Shop Link you can directly ad all electronic component parts to your shopping cart.

 Not included in the Mouser shopping cart:
 - 1x Arduino Nano